ashraful1003/whatsapp_clone/README.md

 ## Let's Hope for the BEST

 This project is a starting point for WhatsApp Clone application.
+The fonts are mobile default font so please do not get confisued about that.

 ## Here is a preview attached below.